Skip to Content

 • History.
 If you want to learn more about the history of Bar Harbor, there’s also a guided historic tour.
 Tours usually start in the afternoon and take just 2 hours, so they can easily be combined with some other activities in the morning and in the evening.

 • Acadia NP is also known for its vast opportunities for spotting wildlife including peregrine falcons, humpback whales, dolphins, seals, moose, deer, foxes, loons, and countless others!
 You could opt for a sailboat tour to see the beautiful coastline and marine mammals, go kayaking or whale watching, hike to the top of The Bubbles to spot peregrine falcons soaring, or walk to the northern tip of Jordan Pond where loons are often seen nesting.
-Best time for wildlife is early morning or at around sunset.
+The best time for wildlife is early morning or around sunset.

 TIP: Plan these activities ahead of time and if you decide to do any tours, be sure to book in advance.